smartfog/fogflow/doc/en/source/system_monitoring.rst

 With these tools edges and Fogflow Docker service health can be monitored.
 Metricbeat deployed on Edge node.
 Elasticsearch and Grafana on Cloud node.

-As illustrated by the following picture, in order to set up FogFlow System Monitoring tools to monitor system resource usage.
+As illustrated in following picture, set up System Monitoring tools  to monitor system resource usage.

 .. figure:: figures/Fogflow_System_Monitoring_Architecture.png